Gluten-free flatbreads that are perfect for fasting; these Rajgira Parathas are delicious and fairly easy to make.

 They make a perfect meal with potato sabji and yogurt on fasting days like navratri, shravan mahina and ekadashi.
 Plus, a great option for a gluten-free diet.

 Navratri, Shravan mahina, Ekhdashi hold a lot of significance for the Hindus.
-We worship the Gods and follow fasts in these times.
+People worship the Gods and follow fasts in these times.
 While the Hindu fasts are not super strict in terms of what can be consumed and what not, there are a few recipes that are popular among Gujaratis.

 Almost every household makes these recipes with some variations based on norms and traditions.
 Rajgira parathas, samo ni khichdi, rajgira halwa, sabudana khichdi, dudhi no halwo, sabudana vada and sabudana kheer are popular.